pobot-nros/nros-core/README.rst

 WTF ?
 =====

-``nROS`` is a simplified ROS (see http://www.ros.org/), initialy targetting Python based developments.
+``nROS`` is a simplified ROS (see http://www.ros.org/), initially targeting Python based developments.

-ROS is a tremendeous achievment and there is nothing to say against this, but... it is a bit too heavy and tough to learn for simple projects.
+ROS is a tremendous achievement and there is nothing to say against this of course, but... it is a bit too heavy and tough to learn for simple projects.

 One of the points I found boring is the lack (to my knowledge) of a